 I felt like these narratives in my work had always been innate.
-It has always been a part of me finding fascination in understanding various cultures, and questioning current standards of beauty, especially in Malaysia where they still persist in the industry.
+It has always been a part of me finding a fascination in understanding various cultures and questioning current standards of beauty, especially in Malaysia where they still persist in the industry.

 I was always curious about understanding other cultures and certain patterns of behaviour.
-Understanding and appreciating cultural differences is one of the reasons why I am taking it to a new level by doing a PhD in Cultural Studies.
+Understanding and appreciating cultural differences are one of the reasons why I am taking it to a new level by doing a Ph.D. in Cultural Studies.
 In my photography, I was subconsciously revolving around these themes until a pattern emerged.
 When it was pointed out by others, it all became clear.

 Can fashion and academia can be mutually inclusive?